djmattyg007/IdiotScript/README.txt

   Also see if it can be made to feel less hacky (I'm still not sure about the depth parameter).
 - Write tests
+- Add parameter to example script to allow customising formatters